top of page

 6. H10 Metropolitan (from around £160/night)

-Possibly the best hotel location in Barcelona for a family city break: 295 feet from Plaça Catalunya, 2 minutes on foot from Passeig de Gràcia, and a 3 minute walk to Las Ramblas.
-The H10 Metropolitan is in a beautifully renovated industrial building designed by Lázaro Rosa-Violán, with a rooftop pool, sun loungers and a bar.
-Baby cots are available for children under 2 on request.
-Sagrada Família is 10 minutes by metro.
-If you want one central hotel that does everything well, this is the pick.
+This is quite possibly the best hotel location in Barcelona for a family city break.
+You are steps from Plaça Catalunya, two minutes from Passeig de Gràcia, and a three minute walk to Las Ramblas.
+Set in a beautifully renovated industrial building, it features a rooftop pool, sun loungers and a bar.
+Sagrada Família is just 10 minutes away by metro.
+They easily provide baby cots for children under two upon request.
+If you want one central hotel that does everything perfectly, this is the pick.

 El Poblenou — For Beach Access, Playgrounds and a Relaxed Pace